-An employee returning from a LWOP for extended illness, including pregnancy or injury, is required to submit a physician's statement certifying the employee is able to return to work.
+An employee returning from a LWOP for extended illness, injury or pregnancy, is required to submit a physician's statement certifying the employee is able to return to work.
 No employee will be permitted to return to work without being cleared for reinstatement by the Human Resource Services Office.